willcs-progbudy/buddy/README.md

 # Hi there 👋

-I'm Will, an open source enthusiast based in Hong Kong.
+I'm Will, an open source enthusiast based in Australia.

 ## 🔧 What I'm working on
 - Building practical tools and utilities for developers